Fueled/ios-icon-generator/README.md

 ### Generate App Icon Sets

-For now, the CLI supports generating app icon sets for two platforms and one extensions:
+For now, the CLI supports generating app icon sets for all supported platforms:

 - iPhone
 - iPad
+- Apple Watch
+- Mac
-- iMessage
+- Carplay

+> Please note that the Display P3 is not supported yet

+And supports generating sticker packs icons for iMessage apps.

 You can specify iPhone and iPad at the same time, however iMessage must be specified on its own.